 The best way to rein in the corrupt banking power of the Big Four is to re-establish a public alternative.
-Australia has not such a public bank since Paul Keating and John Howard privatised the Commonwealth Bank in 1996.
+Australia has not had such a public bank since Paul Keating and John Howard privatised the Commonwealth Bank in 1996.

 The Citizens Party’s proposed national post office savings bank will force the banks to compete on retail services and restore banking services to every community in Australia.